vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/implementation.rst

 Overview
 --------
-The algorithm is executed in two steps at the nodes.
-First the unique event times are collected from the nodes.
-Then the Kaplan-Meier curve is calculated based on the event times and the number of events at each time point.
+The algorithm is executed in two steps.
+First, the unique event times are collected from the nodes.
+Then, the Kaplan-Meier curve is calculated based on the event times and the number of events at each time point.

-In this process four parties are involved; the aggregator, the data stations, the client, and the vantage6 server.
-In the diagram below the central part of the algorithm is the aggregator, the partial parts are the data stations, the client is the party that requests the analysis.
+In this process, four parties are involved: the aggregator, the data stations, the client, and the vantage6 server.
+In the diagram below, the central part of the algorithm is the aggregator; the partial parts are the data stations; the client is the party that requests the analysis.
 Note that the vantage6 server is not shown in the diagram, as it merely acts as a communication hub between data station, aggregator and researcher.